-1. Why is it important for the newsroom manager to conduct a risk assessment before assigning staff members to cover a story?
+1. Why is it important for newsroom managers to conduct risk assessments before assigning staff members to cover a story?
 What is the danger of not doing so?

 "Plan for the expected and unexpected: What you need to think about when completing a risk assessment" Caroline Scott, WAN IFRA: World Association of News Publishers